Legal Services & Litigation

 Health Insurance for Substance Use Disorders:

-To get help accessing insurance coverage for substance use disorder care, health care providers and other advocates in New York State may call LAC’s parity hotline at (212) 243-1313.
+To get help accessing insurance coverage for substance use disorder or mental healthcare, consumers, healthcare providers, and other advocates in New York State may call the CHAMP Helpline at 888-614-5400.

 Legal Action Center conducts trainings on a variety of legal issues critical to people with addiction and other substance use disorders.